intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 `fiveyear` |   | YYYYMMDD | DD/MM/YY

 ### Query parameters
-In all requests the caller must also provide the folowing query parameters:
+In all requests the caller must also provide the following query parameters:

 Parameter | Description | Default
 --- | --- | ---